CopernicaMarketingSoftware/SMART-TPL/README.md

 ````

-By overriding from SmartTpl::Variable, you can create all sorts of variables
+By overriding from SmartTpl::Value, you can create all sorts of variables
 that behave like arrays or objects.
 The SmartTpl library already has built-in
-types for a number of types, like SmartTpl::Numeric and SmartTpl::String.
+types for a number of types, like SmartTpl::NumericValue and SmartTpl::StringValue
+and SmartTpl::EmptyValue.